Chris Beatty | Chicago Bears

 Biography

-Chris Beatty enters his third season with the Chargers as wide receivers coach in 2023.
-In two seasons coaching the wide receivers, Beatty's group has led all AFC receiving corps with 512 receptions over that span.
-The group has combined for 6,283 receiving yards under Beatty, ranking No. 2 in the conference.
+During the 2021-23 seasons coaching the wide receivers, Beatty's group led all AFC receiving corps with 1,337 receptions.
+The group had combined for 14,117 receiving yards under Beatty, ranking second in the conference.

 Beatty joined the Chargers in 2021 after serving as wide receivers coach at the University of Pittsburgh from 2019-20.
 On top of developing premier talent on the perimeter for the Panthers' offense, Beatty held a prominent role in Pittsburgh's recruiting efforts.
 In 2019, two of Beatty's wide receivers, Maurice Ffrench and Taysir Mack, combined to record the most receptions by a pair of receivers in the Atlantic Coast Conference (159).
 With the help of Beatty, Ffrench's 96 catches in 2019 broke former Arizona Cardinals wide receiver Larry Fitzgerald's single-season school record.
 Beatty also recruited and developed future Biletnikoff Award-winner Jordan Addison.

 Beatty broke into coaching as the head coach at three Virginia high schools — North Stafford High (1998-2000), Salem High (2001-02) and Landstown High (2003-05).
-In those nine seasons, his teams combined for a 78-18 record.
+In those eight seasons, his teams combined for a 78-18 record.
 At Landstown, Beatty led the Eagles to three-straight state championship game appearances, winning the Virginia 3A State Championship in 2004 with future NFL wide receiver Percy Harvin III.
 He was named Virginia 3A Coach of the Year following that season, after coaching Landstown to a 14-0 record and a No. 9 national ranking.

 His first opportunity as a college coach came in 2006, serving as offensive coordinator/quarterbacks coach at Hampton University.
 In Beatty's lone season with the Pirates, the team posted a 10-2 record and won the Mideastern Atlantic Conference to secure a Football Championship Subdivision playoff berth.
-His offense averaged 34.2 points per game, ranking No. 7 in the FCS.
+His offense averaged 34.2 points per game, ranking seventh in the FCS.
 Hampton's 2006 team featured six players that eventually earned NFL contracts.

 From 2008-10, he coached the running backs and slot receivers at West Virginia University.
 Beatty tutored running back Noel Devine to accumulate over 3,600 rushing yards in their three years together.
 Over his final two seasons with the Mountaineers, Beatty developed and instructed wide receiver Tavon Austin, who was the eventual No. 8 overall selection in the 2013 NFL Draft.